UPPMAX/uppmax_intro_python/docs/morning_session/the_way_of_the_program.md

-# The way of the program
+# The Way Of The Program

 !!!- info "Learning objectives"